 2. State your media planning objective.

-When developing your media plan, keep a goal (or a few) in mind to help you effectively navigate the process.
+When planning a media campaign, keep a goal in mind to help you navigate the process effectively.
 Moreover, goals can help you know what content types and platforms you can say "no" to.

 Here are some examples of media planning objectives you might have: